The Final Sequence

 This is the judgment, that the Light has come into the world, and men loved the darkness rather than the Light, for their deeds were evil.
 For everyone who does evil hates the Light, and does not come to the Light for fear that his deeds will be exposed.

 As this series has shown, the LORD will judge mankind.
-The truth regarding the Outer Darkness shows that it is vital that we understand that the LORD can’t be ignored and is no One with whom we may trifle with impunity.
+The truth regarding the Outer Darkness shows that it is vital that we understand that the LORD can’t be ignored and is not One with whom we may trifle with impunity.

 Those who loved darkness because of their innate evil, by the perfect justice of the Lord Christ, will experience darkness—forever!